 - Case Officer

 - Case Investigator

-- Court Officer

 - Tribunal Officer

-Minor Group 336 Project, Planning and Economic related Associate Professionals
+Project, Planning, Research and Economic related Associate Professionals

-Project, planning and economic related associate professionals work closely with Project Managers to prepare comprehensive action plans, including resources, timeframes and budgets for projects; manages and coordinates the establishment and support of programmes and/or projects of significance to the operation and administration of a major, key operating component of the organization; and understand, embrace and contribute to the community's economic development
+Project, planning, research and economic related associate professionals work closely with respective Managers to prepare comprehensive action plans, including resources, timeframes and budgets for projects; manages and coordinates the establishment and support of programmes and/or projects of significance to the operation and administration of a major, key operating component of the organisation; and understand, embrace and contribute to the community's economic development.

-Tasks performed usually include: coordinate project management activities, resources, equipment and information; break projects into doable actions and set timeframes; establish and implement short- and long-range organizational goals, objectives, strategic plans, policies, and operating procedures; monitors and evaluates programmatic and operational effectiveness, and effects changes required for improvement; formulate, implement and monitor projects to support business growth; and build partnerships with communities, business networks and government agencies.
+Tasks performed usually include: coordinate project management activities, resources, equipment and information; break projects into doable actions and set timeframes; establish and implement short- and long-range organisational goals, objectives, strategic plans, policies, and operating procedures; monitors and evaluates programmatic and operational effectiveness, and effects changes required for improvement; formulate, implement and monitor projects to support business growth; undertake the relevant support functions of research activities; and build partnerships with communities, business networks and government agencies.